gabriel-augusto/puppet-fqdn_rand_uuid/README.md

 The fqdn_rand_uuid module provides the `fqdn_rand_uuid($seed)`-function.
 This function is used to generate UUIDs that are scoped to the node.

+By providing different values for `$seed`, multiple UUIDs can be generated.

 ## Setup

 Installing this module makes the `fqdn_rand_uuid($seed)`-function available.